 For a while Richard Kerr co-operated with the Hart Inquiry to which he was a central witness.
 However, in the end he withdrew.
 His solicitors KRW Law said: “The State bodies/agencies that are Core Participants to the inquiry appear to have been provided with bundles of documents of up to 16,000 pages.
 In contrast, Mr Kerr was provided with around 740 pages.

 “It is not clear why the inquiry wish to conceal these documents from Mr Kerr or his legal representatives.
 In the context of an inquiry that is investigating allegations that the British security forces and security services knew that abuse was and would be perpetrated on the children in Kincora and covered this up, this is inherently unreasonable”.

-Richard Kerr now lives in Dallas.
-He is angry at his former abusers, and the mind games they played with him as a child.
+Richard Kerr now lives in Dallas where he has made many enduring friends and has received support, counselling and encouragement from a variety of kind and generous people all of whom he values enormously including Casey Gates.
+Nonetheless, he is angry at his former abusers, and the mind games they played with him as a child.
 He has benefited from years of counselling and is now determined to tell his story.
 Above all else he wants to achieve “a little justice” for those who died.
 He has a lot more to reveal.
 What appears in these pages is merely the beginning.